Liz Barbour's Creative Feast

 6. Pour the cream evenly over squash and cheese.

 7. Melt the remaining 3 Tbs of butter and toss with the Panko crumbs in a bowl.
 Sprinkle Panko crumbs over the top layer of cheese.
+Cover the pan with foil.
+(You can prepare the dish to this point 1 day in advance and refrigerate until ready to bake.)

-8. Cover the pan with foil and bake for 35-45 minutes until the squash is soft when pierced by a fork.
+8. Bake until the squash is soft when pierced by a fork, about 45-50 minutes.
 Remove the foil and continue to cook until the breadcrumbs have browned, about 10 minutes.
 Serve immediately or refrigerate and warm in the oven before serving.

 Alternatives: Use Yukon Gold or Red Bliss potatoes instead of squash.
 You can also substitute cauliflower or broccoli for the squash.